Between Us is my second novel and was published by Black Inc in February 2018. Here’s the blurb:

 Kenny is struggling to work out the rules in his new job; he recently started work as a guard at the Wickham Point Detention Centre.
 He tells Anahita to look out for Jono at school, but quickly comes to regret this, spiraling into suspicion and mistrust.
 Who is this girl, really?
 What is her story?
 Is she a genuine refugee or a queue jumper?
 As Jono and Anahita grow closer, Kenny starts snooping behind the scenes…

-In writing this novel I worked with a brilliant Iranian artist and writer as my cultural consultant – a big thanks to Shokufeh Kavani for sharing her knowledge and life experiences.
-And another huge thanks to Natasha Blucher, refugee advocate extraordinaire, who answered my endless questions tirelessly over three years.
+In writing this novel I worked with Shokufeh Kavani, a brilliant Iranian artist and writer, who was generous enough to share her knowledge and life experiences as a cultural consultant.
+Enormous thanks also go to Natasha Blucher, refugee advocate extraordinaire, who answered my endless questions tirelessly over three years.
 The research for Between Us was extensive, so I’ll leave the rest of the thankyous for the end of the book!